ioccc-src/mkiocccentry/jparse/README.md

 decided that a real parser would be needed and Cody volunteered to help (actually he was helping before this).
 We decided to use `flex` and `bison` but we still had to write thousands of lines of code ourselves.
-In the end it came to be a solid parser, both a tool and a library, along with other useful tools.
+In the end it came to be a solid JSON parser (library and tool) along with various tools.

 If you need or just want more details on what happened, and how it progressed, we suggest you check out the `CHANGES.md` file here and at the [mkiocccentry